crao25/datachallenge/README.md

 4. Data_Challenge_Report.pdf: Short report to intereprt the model and the analysis results
 5. pred_model.Rds: Final model trained on entire training dataset and which can be loaded and applied on an external dataset

-Guidelines on how to use the model pred_model.Rds on an external validation set:

 The final training dataset contains the following columns:
 "D_Age", "D_PFS", "D_ISS", "CYTO_predicted_feature_01", "CYTO_predicted_feature_03",